Silverback Server

 Windows 10/11

 For user initiated enrollments through the Self Service Portal, an internal and a public Alias for the Enterprise Enrollment should be set to target your Silverback Server.
-This will prevent to enter the Silverback Server Address manually through the Enrollment Process.
+This will prevent having to enter the Silverback Server Address manually through the enrollment process.

 Type Alias (CNAME)